Quebec City old town and Chateau Frontenac

 My Logbook: A French-Canadian Fairytale

-Petit-Champlain is stupidly cute — cobblestone streets, murals, street musicians playing accordion, shop windows full of ice wine and wool sweaters.
-We ducked into Au Petit Coin Breton for crepes that were still bubbling when they hit the table — ham, cheese, egg, perfectly crisp edges.
+Petit Champlain is impossibly charming — narrow cobblestone streets winding beneath stone archways, colorful murals climbing the walls, street musicians playing accordion on every corner, and shop windows full of ice wine and wool sweaters.
+We ducked into Au Petit Coin Breton for crepes that were still bubbling when they hit the table — ham, cheese, egg, perfectly crisp edges, the flavor so savory I closed my eyes and just savored it.
 Then we walked the fortifications at a leisurely pace, stopping every few minutes because another vista of the St. Lawrence turning gold with autumn leaves demanded a photo.
 I peeked into Notre-Dame-des-Victoires, the oldest Catholic church in North America, where light streamed through stained glass onto worn wooden pews that have held centuries of prayers.
+I whispered a quiet prayer of my own there, grateful for the beauty of a place that has endured so much history and still stands firm.

 Top Excursions from Quebec City

-- Ste-Anne-de-Beaupré Basilica: Stunning Catholic shrine dating to 1658, famous for reported miraculous healings.
-The copper roof glows green against the mountains.
-Worth combining with Montmorency Falls — both on the same route.
+Ste-Anne-de-Beaupre Basilica: This stunning Catholic shrine dates to 1658 and draws pilgrims from around the world, famous for reported miraculous healings.
+The copper roof glows green against the Laurentian mountains, and the interior mosaics and stained glass are extraordinary.
+Worth combining with Montmorency Falls — both sit on the same route, and many ship excursion packages bundle them together for $90-$110 USD.
+Independent taxi cost is approximately $40-$50 CAD each way.

 Depth Soundings Ashore